Description

 Tried: Use jadx instead of apktool to decompile the APK

-jadx produces readable Java source, which is great for logic analysis, but it does not always accurately reconstruct string resource names and may inline values instead of preserving the strings.xml structure.
-For finding a resource by key name like 'Banana', apktool's decoded res/values/strings.xml is the more direct and reliable target.
+jadx produces readable Java, which is excellent for logic analysis, but it does not always reconstruct string resource names accurately and may inline values instead of preserving the strings.xml structure.
+To find a resource by key name like 'Banana', apktool's decoded res/values/strings.xml is the more direct target.

 Learn more